apache/incubator-devlake-website/docs/Plugins/gitlab.md

 - How much time is spent on code review?

 ## Supported Versions

-Available for GitLab Cloud, Community Edition 11+
+Available for GitLab Cloud, Community Edition 11+.
+Check [this doc](https://devlake.apache.org/docs/Overview/SupportedDataSources#gitlab) for more details.

 ## Entities